matthewbrahms/hashi-local/README.md

 datastore for our Vault server (Consul be the db for all Vault data).

 First, be sure that the file vault-config.hcl exists in the directory you are in.
-(You should be in the directory you pulled from GitHub).
+(You should be in the root directory you pulled from GitHub).
 Then run:

 ```
-vault server -config=vault-config.hcl
+vault server -config=./vault/vault-config.hcl
 ```

 Next, we need to get Vault unsealed.
 This can be a bit tricky, so follow along carefully.